-- 1. Develop an academic plan for educational success with an academic advisor, counselor, or student development advocate prior to the beginning of the next semester. - 2.
+- Develop an academic plan for educational success with an academic advisor, counselor, or academic coach prior to the beginning of the next semester. - 2.
 Enroll in no more than 13 hours (7 hours in summer). - 3.
-Enroll in no more than one online class. - 4.
-Enroll in no more than one midterm start class (fall or spring semester).
+Enroll in no more than one online class. - Enroll in no more than one midterm start class (fall or spring semester).

-5. Enroll in a college success course to support readingfocused college courses or access tutoring in the Center for Academic Success.
+5. Enroll in a college success course to support reading-focused college courses or access tutoring in the Center for Academic Success.
 The academic advisor, counselor, or student development advocate will guide students on their choice of appropriate academic support.